davewadestein/CVent-Apprenti-Academy/project/EXAPUNKS/EXAPunks-Part-1.md

    that you could check if instructions and their operands are valid.

 3. Before implementing the instructions, think about how you want to handle the registers.
-Here are some suggestions:
-   * Just use variables to represent the registers
-   * Try a functional approach, where the current register values is passed to functions which represent the instructions; those functions then return the new values of the registers
-   * Try an object-oriented approach–with this kind of solution, the registers `X` and `T` could be attributes of an EXA object
+Perhaps best to use an OO approach–with this kind of solution, the registers `X` and `T` could be attributes of an EXA object

 4. If you manage to design the code parsing and register handling carefully, actually implementing the instructions should be fairly easy!
 The only